nandika/ode-docker-client/README.md

 information of the login user and running the buildr process with in the docker container as the login user.

 ## Usage:
-copy the shell script to the directory where Apache ODE source code exists.
+Copy the shell script to the directory where Apache ODE source code exists and then execute the command as shown below.

 ```
 ./ode-docker-client.sh clean package test=all